College of Business > Admission & Aid > International Student Admission

 If you wish to be considered for scholarships, please apply for admission by April.

 You must submit transcripts from all degree-granting institutions, including those attended but from which no credit was earned.
 Exceptions may be permitted for study-abroad credit when that credit is clearly defined and displayed on the home institution transcript.

-If you have non-U.S. educational credentials, you are required to submit your official education credentials (e.g., transcripts, mark sheets, degree certificates, graduation diplomas) and evaluation fee directly to one of the three evaluation companies below:
+If you have non-U.S. educational credentials, you are required to submit your official education credentials (e.g., transcripts, mark sheets, degree certificates, graduation diplomas) and evaluation fee directly to one of the four evaluation companies below:

-Please note: Other evaluators such as WES may be considered with the permission of the Kellstadt Graduate School of Business, but, because evaluation techniques vary by company, we ask that applicants use our preferred vendors to avoid potential errors and loss of credit in the course placement process when degree requirements are set.
+Please note: Other evaluators may be considered with the permission of the Kellstadt Graduate School of Business, but, because evaluation techniques vary by company, we ask that applicants use our preferred vendors to avoid potential errors and loss of credit in the course placement process when degree requirements are set.

 Please direct any questions about required credentials to the evaluation company you have selected and not to the Kellstadt Graduate School of Business.

-If you are a non-native English speaker who has not completed a bachelor's or master's degree in the United States, you should submit scores from a recognized English proficiency test.
+If you are a non-native English speaker who has not completed a bachelor’s or master’s degree in the United States, you should submit scores from a recognized English proficiency test.
 The Kellstadt Graduate School of Business accepts results from TOEFL, IELTS, Duolingo and PTE.
-The admission committee looks closely at the results of the English proficiency exams as well as the verbal and writing sections of the GMAT to assess English proficiency.
+The admission committee looks closely at the results of the English proficiency exams.

-The minimum scores for direct admission are a TOEFL score of 80 (ibt), with all section scores at 20 or higher, or an IELTS score of 6.5, or a Duolingo English Test score of 115 and above, or a Pearson Test of English (PTE) score of 53.
+The minimum scores for direct admission are a TOEFL score of 80 (ibt) with all section scores at 17 or higher, or an IELTS score of 6.5, or a Duolingo English Test score of 115 and above, or a Pearson Test of English (PTE) score of 53.
 If your English proficiency scores are below the minimum requirements, you may be considered for conditional admission.
 Test scores are valid for two years and are official only when received directly from the testing vendor.